tspeterkim/mixed-precision-from-scratch/README.md

 This is an educational repo that exposes all the details of mixed precision training.
-I apply it to accelerate training on a 2-layer MLP, using a rewritten matmult call in CUDA to demonstrate clearly where the acceleration is coming from.
+I apply it to accelerate training on a 2-layer MLP, using a rewritten matmult call in CUDA (`matmult.cu`) to demonstrate clearly where the acceleration is coming from.

 To compare single precision vs. mixed precision training, run: